EliteXGHG/FogVisualOnly-PEAK/README.md

 ## Bug Reports

-Press **REPORT BUG** in the mod menu — it will copy your system info, mod version, and last 4000 lines of logs to clipboard(When SUBMITING only) and opens GitHub Issues.
+Press **REPORT BUG** in the mod menu — it will copy your system info, mod version, and last 4000 lines of logs to clipboard (When SUBMITTING only) and opens GitHub Issues.
 Just paste and submit.

 Or report directly: [GitHub Issues](https://github.com/YOURNAME/FogVisualOnly/issues)